TechSavage2/gablib/README.md

 information for your account.

-To call API functions then is simply a matter of logging in and use the resulting `LoginObject` as argument for API calls that require authentication:
+To call API functions then is simply a matter of logging in and use the resulting `LoginObject` as argument for API calls that require authentication.

 See [wiki page](https://github.com/TechSavage2/gablib/wiki) for more examples on usage.